Home

 Baseball History

-By the late nineteenth century, baseball had become so popular it was widely recognized as the most enjoyed national sport activity through out the United States.
-Baseball grew so rapidly and became so popular that it was coined to be "Americas Pastime."
+By the late nineteenth century, baseball had become so popular for the young nation it was soon recognized as the most enjoyed national sport activity growing (baseballfarming?) through out the United States.

-Youngters growing up in America played both baseball and softball on the playgrounds.
+Youngsters growing up in America played both baseball and softball on the playgrounds.

-Baseball Almanac - The Official Baseball History Site - Everything you ever wanted to know with a virtual encyclopedia of facts & triva on historic World Series, opening days, players, famous firsts, and related information on baseball cards, lists of baseball movies, related songs, stories & poetry.
-One of the greatest recorded moments in baseball history:
+Baseball Almanac - The Official Baseball History Site - Everything you ever wanted to know about game statistics and baseball with a virtual encyclopedia of facts & triva on historic World Series, opening days, players, famous firsts, and related information on baseball cards, lists of baseball movies, related songs, stories & poetry.

 Ruth hits 60th homer on Sept.
 30, 1927 A screwball in the eighth inning on the final day of the '27 season helped Babe Ruth post the record for home runs in a season that would stand for 34 years.
 Ruth's 60th long ball, hit off of Washington Senators pitcher Tom Zachary, came a day after he hit two homers to equal his own record of 59.
 Following the game, Ruth boldly said "Sixty, count'em, 60.
 Let's see some son-of-a-bitch match that."
 B. Bennett - Getty Images